1871fotc/fotc/docs/walks/portion5-part1.md

 ## Jonas and Mary Malouf <small>(5‑26‑2/3)</small>

 Jonas Malouf and his wife, Mary (née Hadad) were both born in the town of Zahlah in what is now Lebanon but was still part of Palestine at the time.
-Jonas was born in December they fled 1849 and Mary in 1869.
-In 1889 together with their sons and Jonans's two brothers they fled their native country to escape the political troubles of the time.
+Jonas was born in December 1849 and Mary in 1869.
+In 1889, together with their sons and Jonans's two brothers, they fled their native country to escape the political troubles of the time.
 They came to Queensland where they founded a successful drapery and general store at Ipswich.
-They later settled at Gatton where they continued to carry business.
+They later settled at Gatton where they continued to carry on in business.

 <!--
 ??? directions "Directions"